-We will continue to focus on commissioning and delivering services to ensure that people have more control over their own lives and greater choice about the type of support they receive.
+The Council continues to focus on commissioning and delivering services to ensure that people have more control over their own lives and greater choice about the type of support they receive.

 Personal budgets have been around for a few years but the new Act means that everyone, including self-funders, should be advised of how much their care and support needs should cost.
-This enables the individual to understand what they should expect to pay, and what would be considered to be an 'extra' cost - particularly important for self-funders so that they know what will count towards the Care Cap (covered later in this document).
-Personal budgets and Direct Payments will also be available for carers.
+This enables the individual to understand what they should expect to pay, and what would be considered to be an 'extra' cost.
+Personal budgets and Direct Payments are now available for carers.